openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 #### systemd-resolved

-Enable a supported mode of operation for resolvd that bypasses the stub listener by symlinking libc's resolv.conf file to resolved's generated resolv.conf file and (refer to `man 8 systemd-resolved` for more about this mode).
+Enable a supported mode of operation for resolvd that bypasses the stub listener by symlinking libc's resolv.conf file to resolved's generated resolv.conf file.
+See systemd-resolved(8) for more details about this mode.

     $ sudo ln -sfvn /run/systemd/resolve/resolv.conf /etc/resolv.conf